anubhavratha/anubhavratha.github.io/_pages/about.md

 Research topics of current interest to me are data markets and value of information in energy markets, challenges at the intersection of AI and climate change, and bottlenecks to renewable energy projects.

+[At CET, I lead our efforts to maximize operational value of energy storage systems in energy markets to bring flexibility to support the clean energy transition.]: #